Don King

 Donald King (born August 20, 1931) is an American boxing promoter, known for his involvement in several historic boxing matchups.
-He has been a controversial figure, partly due to a manslaughter conviction and civil cases against him, as well as allegations of dishonest business practices by numerous boxers.

 King's career highlights include, among multiple other enterprises, promoting "The Rumble in the Jungle" and the "Thrilla in Manila".
-King has promoted some of the most prominent names in boxing, including Muhammad Ali, Joe Frazier, George Foreman, Larry Holmes, Tomasz Adamek, Roberto Duran, Mike Tyson, Evander Holyfield, Chris Byrd, John Ruiz, Julio César Chávez, Ricardo Mayorga, Andrew Golota, Bernard Hopkins, Félix Trinidad, Roy Jones Jr., Azumah Nelson, Gerald McClellan, Marco Antonio Barrera, and Christy Martin.
-Some of these boxers sued him for allegedly defrauding them.
-Most of the lawsuits were settled out of court.
-Mike Tyson was quoted as saying, “He did more bad to black fighters than any white promoter ever in the history of boxing.”
+King has promoted some of the most prominent names in boxing, including Muhammad Ali, Joe Frazier, George Foreman, Larry Holmes, Tomasz Adamek, Roberto Duran, Mike Tyson, Evander Holyfield, Chris Byrd, John Ruiz, Julio César Chávez, Ricardo Mayorga, Andrew Golota, Bernard Hopkins, Félix Trinidad, Roy Jones Jr., Azumah Nelson, Gerald McClellan, Marco Antonio Barrera, Salvador Sanchez, Wilfred Benitez, Wilfredo Gomez and Christy Martin.
+Many of these boxers sued him for allegedly defrauding them.
+Mike Tyson was quoted as saying, "He did more bad to black fighters than any white promoter ever in the history of boxing."

 King has been charged with killing two people in incidents 13 years apart.
 In 1954, King shot a man in the back after spotting him trying to rob one of his gambling houses; this incident was ruled a justifiable homicide.
-In 1967, King was convicted of voluntary manslaughter for stomping one of his employees to death.
-For this, he served three years and eleven months in prison.
+In 1967, King was convicted of second-degree murder for stomping one of his employees to death because he owed him $600.
+For this, he served three years and eleven months in prison, being released after the conviction was reduced to voluntary manslaughter on appeal.

 Early life

-King was born in Cleveland, Ohio, where he attended school and graduated from John Adams High in 1951.
-After dropping out of Kent State University, he ran an illegal bookmaking operation out of the basement of a record store on Kinsman Road, and was charged with killing two men in incidents 13 years apart.
-The first was determined to be justifiable homicide after it was found that King shot Hillary Brown in the back and killed him while he was attempting to rob one of King's gambling houses in 1954.
-In 1967, King was convicted of second-degree murder for the second killing after he was found guilty of stomping to death an employee, Sam Garrett, who owed him $600.
-While he served his term at the Marion Correctional Institution, he began self-education; according to his own words, he read everything in the prison library he could get his hands on.